By William Shakespeare

 Feed on her damask cheek.
 (2.4.118)

-than the breath...reeks (8): i.e., than in the breath that comes out of (reeks from) my mistress.
+than the breath...reeks (8): i.e., than in the breath

 As the whole sonnet is a parody of the conventional love sonnets written by Shakespeare's contemporaries, one should think of the most common meaning of reeks, i.e., stinks.
 Shakespeare uses reeks often in his serious work, which illustrates the modern meaning of the word was common.
 Compare Macbeth: